1951-1955 a m

 In 2008 the team reached the play-offs for the first time.
 Clough was finally tempted away in January 2009 to manage Derby County, the club where his father had made his reputation, and his place as manager was taken by Roy MacFarland, another of Clough Senior's protégés.
 Albion secured promotion to the Football League at the end of the season.

-The 2014-15 season ended with Albion as champions of League Two followed immediately by promotion to the Championship.
+The 2014-15 season ended with Albion as champions of League Two followed immediately by promotion to the Championship but in 2018 they dropped back into the third tier.

 - (a) brewersnet